IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 - **Unconstrained condition:** participants may use any **public** resources for Pashto and French.
 Multilingual models beyond Pashto and French are allowed.

 ### Obtaining data
-IWSLT participants may obtain the Pashto-French speech translation data for no cost from ELRA.
+IWSLT participants may obtain the Pashto-French speech translation data for no cost from ELDA.
 Please sign this form and email it to mapelli@elda.org.

 ### Baseline Models
 <!-- Links to the baselines to be used (descriptions, publications and/or links to models, code) -->